 Using the same tactics which on Dec.
 7 cost him $1200, three swarthy bandits yesterday held up and robbed Major R. Slater, co-owner of a beer parlor at 2640 N. Figueroa St., of $2000, he reported to the police.

-In the 1960s, Cliff’s Inn was owned by Pietro Ferro.
+The next owner, most likely, was Pietro Ferro.
 Ferro was an Italian immigrant born around 1890 who lived in Los Angeles with his wife, Rose, and his mother, Maria.
 The name Pietro Ferro appears in several newspaper articles and court documents and, assuming they’re all the same figure (and they seem to be), he lived a decidedly colorful life.
 In 1910, Ferro’s name made the paper when he was wounded by a knife-wielding James Grucci at the Alexandria Hotel.
 In 1921 he was tried in court for assault to commit murder.
 In 1928, he was found guilty of swindling a near-blind G.C.B.
 Swisher out of $1,835.43 by leading him to believe he was purchasing a Hudson which was never delivered.
 In 1933, Ferro opened Pietro Ferro Winery in City Terrace.
 In 1954, Ferro won a lawsuit against Citizens National Trust & Savings Bank of Los Angeles to collect insurance money owed after 200,237 gallons of wine he’d stored at another winery which had been destroyed by a fire in 1950.
 Ferro died in December 1967 and funeral mass took place at Saint Peter’s Italian Catholic Church in what had formerly been Little Italy.
 His wife, Rose, died in 1973.